Membership

 • All papers or published articles referenced in the application need to be research based.

-• In mastery sections, applicants need to not only site awards/nominations received, projects worked on, strategic plans created, etc. but also provide brief details of the project/program itself and the outcome.
+• In mastery sections, applicants need to not only cite awards/nominations received, projects worked on, strategic plans created, etc. but also provide brief details of the project/program itself and the outcome.
 How did it benefit the agency/organization/community?

 Application Deadline and Fee:

-Applications are due July 31.
-The fee for application is $75.00.
+Applications are due July 1, 2025.
+The application fee is $75.00.

 Benefits and Obligations of NAHRO Fellows: Upon admission into the NAHRO Fellowship, individuals will receive benefits befitting their contributions to the profession.
 They will also have an obligation to continue to support NAHRO, the profession and individual practitioners.
 These obligations and benefits are as follows: